Governance for Aotearoa

 How long does this take and what does the engagement look like?

 A typical governance programme runs 10-14 weeks across five phases: landscape mapping, cultural governance design, operating model development, policy drafting, and activation.
 Government agencies often run phased engagements aligned to procurement cycles and budget approvals.
 We tailor the timeline to your organisation's pace and capacity.
+The result is a governance capability your teams actually use, not just a compliance document.

-Learn more →Start Your AI Governance Consulting Engagement
+Start Your AI Governance Consulting Engagement